 Optionally, it is acceptable to adjust the shock's installed height to any length between the minimum and maximum spring-length value shown in the chart.
-This range allows you to adjust the vehicle ride height a small amount.
+This range allows you to adjust the vehicle ride height a small amount by using the threaded lower spring seat.